tomjwells/coti-node-images/README.md

 This repository periodically checks the releases of the official [coti-node](https://github.com/coti-io/coti-node/releases) repository, and when a new release is found, a Docker image of the release is built and pushed to [Dockerhub](https://hub.docker.com/r/atomnode/coti-node/tags).
 This process is handled entirely using GitHub actions.
 The advantage of doing the builds publicly with GitHub actions, is that it allows not just the code behind the builds to be open source, but also the exectutions of the builds themselves.
 These images are produced by a Coti community member, with the goal of producing high quality and reliable Docker images for the Coti community to use as they wish.

 Please dig in to the code.
-This repository has been kept deliberately minimal, so that the images stay as close as possible to how the Coti team intend for their software to be used.
+This repository has deliberately been kept small, so that the images stay as close as possible to how the Coti team intend for their software to be used.

 If you have ideas or input for the Coti node images, please feel free to let me know or make a pull request.